JBNU-JEduTools/manual-web/docs/kata-platform/how-to/how-to-improve-your-chatbot-intelligence-by-training-your-nlu.md

 Counter-training means you input training data that is not classified to current labels.
 For example,

--   0You have an entity that can predict book genres into 3 categories (read: labels) `horror`, `fiction`, and `biography`.
+-   You have an entity that can predict book genres into 3 categories (read: labels) `horror`, `fiction`, and `biography`.
 Each label has been trained and can recognize each genre.
 -   Then, an input is entered with a new category named `history`.
 -   Because the model only distinguishes between the 3 labels and assumes that each book must be categorized into 3 labels, the model cannot answer not `all three` or `none`.